granantuin/meteo_ml/README.md

 ##### get_wrf_1km.py

-get wrf from Meteogalicia 1km resolution
+Python file to get the historic wrf model from Meteogalicia server 1km resolution

 files to deploy meteo machine learning to the web